arahi7860/mongo-crud/README.md

 * Perform CRUD on documents in a collection using the Mongo CLI
 * Build a simple node CLI to query a MongoDB collection

-### CLI: Creating a Database
+## We Do: Creat a Database with the CLI (5 min / 0:10)

+In your terminal, run the command `mongod` to start the MongoDB server.
+In a separate tab, run the command `mongo` to open the Mongo shell.

-In the Mongo shell, let's create our first database, one which we will be using to store information about restaurants.
+In the shell, let's create our first database, one which we will be using to store information about restaurants.

 In order to create/connect to a new database, we have to tell Mongo to `use`